Injecting Falsehoods: Adversarial Man-in-the-Middle Attacks Undermining Factual Recall in LLMs: Method

+\paragraph{Fact-aware Attacks.} In this category of MitM attacks, we define the concept of facts $\mathcal{F}$ that the two attacks, namely \BETA and \GAMMA, use to fool $g$.
+Naturally, facts are statements that can be translated into sequences of tokens.

+We define the following: \begin{itemize} \item $w(q_i)$: extracts the underlying fact(s) $f_j \in \mathcal{F}$ from a question $q_i$.\footnote{We assume that each question has only one fact associated with it for simplicity purposes.} \item $\Omega(f_j)$: checks if the fact $f_j$ is true (e.g., via an external knowledge base). \item $\psi(f_j)$: perturbs a fact (e.g., by changing entities to create false information). \end{itemize}

-\end{definition} According to~\Cref{def:beta_chimera}, given a question $q_i$, \BETA extracts the fact $f_j = z(q_i)$ and perturbs it by using a noising function $\varepsilon(f_j)$.
-The employed fact perturbation procedure can, for example, change entities in a fact to depict false information -- see Fig. \ref{fig:beta_chimera}.
-It then prepends this perturbed fact to the original question to engender $z_i = \varepsilon(f_j) + q_i$.
-The attack continues until the perturbed fact $\varepsilon(f_j)$ is false and $z_i = \varepsilon(f_j) + q_i$ is an incorrect answer for $q_i$.
-The intuition behind \BETA is to fool $g$ into thinking that the prepended false facts are there to support the question.
+\begin{definition} A \BETA attack $\rchi_\beta$ takes a question $q_i$, extracts its underlying fact $f_j = w(q_i)$, and perturbs it to create a false fact $\psi(f_j)$.
+It then prepends this false fact to the original question: $z_i = \psi(f_j) + q_i$.
+The attack succeeds when: \begin{enumerate} \item The perturbed fact is false: i.e., $\Omega(\psi(f_j)) = 0$ \item The model's answer to the modified question is incorrect: i.e., $\Phi(q_i, g(z_i)) = 0$ \end{enumerate} \end{definition} The intuition is very simple.
+By prepending false information, we want to trick the model $g$ into generating an incorrect answer by using the false fact as context that supports the question.
+The employed fact perturbation procedure can, for example, change entities in a fact to depict false information---see~\Cref{fig:beta_chimera}.